chicks-net/chicks-home/README.md

 TODO
 ----

-* retest in RedHat/CentOS
 * finish mysql backups scripts
 * choose/commit a LICENSE
-* write script to populate home directory from github on new machines (the INSTALL section above should be a guideline)
 * find solution to git/permissions issues generally "would you trust it with /etc?"
 * integrate one of the cleaner ANSI color implementations